shoptet/cloudflare-html-rewrite-example/README.md

 ![Alt text](docs/routes-setting.png)

 ## Parsing the entire document vs HTMLRewriter
 This example uses [node-html-parser](https://www.npmjs.com/package/node-html-parser), which parses the entire HTML document into memory.
-It offers similar possibilities as DOM manipulation in the browser (`querySector` etc.).
+It offers similar possibilities as DOM manipulation in the browser (`querySelector` etc.).
 This makes it suitable for large changes in HTML documents.
 Average slowdown of TTFB with `node-html-parser` is about 50-70ms.
 We recommend it for most use cases.

 Switch to the `with-html-rewriter` branch to use Cloudflare's own [HTMLRewriter](https://developers.cloudflare.com/workers/runtime-apis/html-rewriter/).
 Its main appeal is that it rewrites HTML while streaming the response, making it faster in comparison to libraries like `node-html-parser` or `cheerio`.
 On the other hand, its modifying capabilities are limited.
 For example, by definition, you cannot change an element based on another element further down in the HTML document, because the former is already sent to the user when the latter is processed.
 The average slowdown of TTFB with HTMLRewriter is about 15ms.
 We recommend it for cases where only very simple HTML changes are required.